syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Row-Height-Customization.md

 ## Auto fit the grid rows based on content

 SfDataGrid provides support for AutoRowHeight feature by which you can customize the row's height based on the content.
-This can be achieved by using the `SfDatagrid.QueryRowHeight` event and `SfDatagrid.GetRowHeight` method. `SfDatagrid.QueryRowHeight` event returns the row height on demand and `SfDatagrid.GetRowHeight` method returns the height of the row based on the content.
+This can be achieved by using the `SfDatagrid.QueryRowHeight` event and [SfDatagrid.GetRowHeight](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGridHelpers~GetRowHeight(SfDataGrid,Int32,GridRowSizingOptions).html) method. `SfDatagrid.QueryRowHeight` event returns the row height on demand and `SfDatagrid.GetRowHeight` method returns the height of the row based on the content.

 The following code example illustrates how to hook the `SfDatagrid.QueryRowHeight` event and auto fit a row's height based on the content in SfDataGrid.